Best things to do in Inverness

 Dining on the canal side

-On reaching Dochgarroch, stop at one of the picnic benches to watch the lock keeper in action, letting boats pass to and from Loch Ness.
+If you wander or wheel along the Caledonian canal towards Loch Ness you will reach Dochgarroch, stop at one of the picnic benches to watch the lock keeper in action, letting boats pass to and from Loch Ness.
 Cross over the lock gates to find plenty of Highland hospitality here too.
-If the beautiful converted fishing boat Highland Lassie is in her berth, you can step aboard for a light lunch in her Oakwood Restaurant, or eat alfresco on the jetty.
-Or, call in to An Talla (Gaelic for ‘The Gathering Place’) to browse their shop, supporting local and luxury goods, then enjoy lunch or a freshly-baked cake in the café.
+Call into An Talla (Gaelic for ‘The Gathering Place’) to browse their shop, supporting local and luxury goods, then enjoy lunch or a freshly-baked cake in the café.

 The best things to do in Inverness with kids